WojcikDariusz/EventRegistrationForm/README.md

 npm run install
 ```
 ### Starting local mongodb server
 You should use your local mongoDB instance.
-Make sure that it's running before the next step.
+It is very important to make sure that mongod process is running before the next step.

 ```bash
 mongod